Numeracy Counts

 Introduction

-Per KRS 158.8402, the Kentucky Numeracy Counts Act, by January 1, 2026, each superintendent shall:
+Per KRS 158.8402, as part of the Kentucky Numeracy Counts Act, by January 1, 2026, each superintendent shall:

 • Select at least one universal screener for mathematics that is determined by the Kentucky Department of Education (KDE) to be valid and reliable for administration to all students in grades K-3 (5)(a);